-- In several instances, readers noted having injections in an effort to reduce the pain until their scheduled surgery.
+- In several instances, injections helped our readers reduce their pain while they waited for their scheduled surgery.

-- There was also indication that a series of 3-4 shots provided the most relief, while anything more than that went unnoticed, or even made pain worse.
+- There was also indication among our readers that a series of 3-4 shots provided the most relief, while anything more than that had little effect, or even made pain worse.

-- A select few were awarded complete relief and have been able to return to normal activities.
+- A select few were awarded complete relief and were able to return to normal activities.

-- For as many who have had success, there were just as many readers who experienced little to no relief from epidural steroid injections.
+- For as many of our readers who have had success, there were just as many who experienced little to no relief from epidural steroid injections.